tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    The post java installation actions can be configured differently based on different requirements.

 7. Select the  **Change minimum key length for RSA** option from the dropdown list.
-Another combo box will appear to its right.
+Another combo box will appear to the right.
 This contains the new minimum key length (in bits) that will be set for RSA signed jars.

    ![image of LCM minimimum-rsa-key-length](images/lcm-minimum-rsa-key-length.png)